 Martin is a Marine Ecologist interested in the links between marine biodiversity, ecosystem services and human activity.
 Within SWEEP, he coordinates the University of Plymouth input, as well as being actively involved in projects associated with Marine Ecosystem Services, particularly Marine Protected Areas.

-Siân is a Senior Research Fellow based at Plymouth University’s Marine Institute who brings over 14 years of experience in marine conservation, marine management and policy to the SWEEP team.
+Siân is a Senior Research Fellow based at the University of Plymouth’s Marine Institute who brings over 14 years of experience in marine conservation, marine management and policy to the SWEEP team.
 Siân has a strong track record in utilising social science research methods to inform ecosystem-based management and the implementation of Natural Capital approaches.
 Siân has worked in an advisory capacity for UK Government, the European Commission and the Secretariat for the Convention on Biological Diversity.

 Phase 1 Completion